ZhuYouKang-123456/Work/virtualization_lab1_answers_en.md

 9) ：What is the benefit of VM portability?
 Answer: c) It allows VMs to be moved between different physical machines with compatible hypervisors.

-10) ：Purpose of cloning a VM
+10) ：Purpose of cloning a VM:
 To quickly create an identical copy of an existing VM (including OS, applications, and configurations), useful for scaling, testing, backup, or training.

 Types: Full Clone and Linked Clone.